Rainbow-Dreamer/musicpy/README.md

 C('FM7', 3, 1/4, 1/8)^2 | C('CM7', 4, 1/4, 1/8)@1 |
 C('AbM7', 3, 1/4, 1/8)^2 | C('G7sus', 3, 1/4, 1/8)^2)
 play((guitar * 2)-octave, 100, instrument=25)
-# or you can write
+# or you can also write
 # /(guitar * 2)-octave, 100, instrument=25
 # in the IDE I write for musicpy
 ```